G. M. C. Balayogi Indoor Stadium

 G. M. C. Balayogi Indoor Stadium is an indoor arena located in Hyderabad, India.
 It holds 5,000 people.
 It is located in the Gachibowli suburb.
-The stadium was built in 2002 headed by N. Chandrababu Naidu Government to host the 2003 Afro -Asian games.
-The indoor stadium is located beside the Hyderabad International Institute of Information Technology.
-The venue hosted the 2009 BWF World Championships.
-It is one of the home arenas for the India's prime basketball league, the UBA Pro Basketball League.
-In 2017, 3rd edition of TEDxHyderabad was conducted in Gachibowli Indoor Stadium.
+The stadium was built in 2002 headed by N. Chandrababu Naidu Government to host the 2003 Afro-Asian games.
+The indoor stadium is located beside the Hyderabad International Institute of Information Technology, near the general area of G.M.C Balayogi Athletic Stadium.

+Notable Events

+The stadium has hosted or currently hosts the following notable events.